 Zach Peterson – guitar, bass, vocal

 Zach is a professional actor and musician and has been seen on stages large and small across Alberta, though he currently calls Calgary home.
 He has been studying voice and music for the better part of ten years and makes his living as a professional performer, musician, and educator.
-Having an active career in the arts definitely helps in knowing the dos and don’ts of building a strong musical foundation.
-His teaching style works toward a greater understanding of music and how it can be used in achieving freedom in musical and personal expression.
-Zach understands that every student has a unique way of learning and is constantly changing and adapting his methods to accommodate what works best for the individual while maintaining his high educational standards.
-Zach also has a high degree of understanding in music theory and thoroughly enjoys composing and performing his own music.
+Having an active career in the arts definitely helps in knowing the do’s and don’ts of building a strong musical foundation.
+Zach’s teaching style works toward a greater understanding of music and how it can be used in achieving freedom in musical and personal expression.
+He understands that every student has a unique way of learning and is constantly changing and adapting his methods to accommodate what works best for the individual while also maintaining his high educational standards.
+Zach has a high degree of understanding in music theory and thoroughly enjoys composing and performing his own music.

 Marco Rojas – Drums

 Marco, currently based in Calgary AB, is a formally trained drum instructor, musician, and audio engineer with over 15 years of experience.
 Hailing from Mexico City, he completed his Bachelor of Audio Engineering at G. Martell School of Music in 2009 and finished his professional training in a wide range of drum techniques at Bemol Academy of Music.
 He’s since been involved in a diverse range of musical projects both in audio engineering and in his own musical endeavors.
 Marco also co-owned the Crescendo Academy of Music in Toluca, Mexico where he and his staff taught guitar, bass guitar, keyboards, drums, vocals, and more to over 70 students of all ages.
 When he’s not busy teaching and audio engineering, he performs drums in his symphonic folk metal band, Cabrakaän, is part of a local music duo, has ongoing projects, and also performs as a session musician for multiple artists.